Ceciliaviar/YOLOv11-Fringe-Defect-Detection/README.md

-This repository provides the implementation, training configuration, and pretrained weights for YOLOv11-based defect detection on interferometric fringe images, as described in our paper.
-YOLOv11 for Fringe Defect Detection

 This repository contains the implementation, training configuration, and pretrained weights for **YOLOv11-based defect detection on interferometric fringe images**, as proposed in our paper: